 (Tap footnote to read it.
 Old Testament quotations are underlined.
 "Love" with a caret ("^love") is agapé.1"agapé" The Greek words ἀγάπη (agapé, noun), and ἀγαπάω (agapaó; verb) are typically translated "love".
 However, unlike our English word "love" – which primarily speaks of affection and feelings – agapé centers on choice and behavior.
 It’s the "love" based on will, choice, behavior, and action; not feelings.
 (Feelings-based love is the Greek word φιλέω (phileó), which properly means "brotherly love/affection".)
 Thus, you could hate someone passionately and still treat him with "agapé".
 Agapé "love" is best understood as the pursuit of what is most beneficial to someone or something, regardless of the cost to yourself or the type of response received from the person or thing.
 It can also indicate a preference for someone or something over other things. )

-- Now, I declare to you brothers, the grace of God which was – and is – given among the churches of Macedonia,
+- And we declare to you brothers, the grace of God which has been given among the churches of Macedonia.

 - That in much testing through affliction, the abundance of their joy and the depth of their poverty overflowed into the wealth of their generosity.